cockroachdb/docs/v20.1/alter-primary-key.md

  <span class="version-tag">New in v20.1:</span> The `ALTER PRIMARY KEY` [statement](sql-statements.html) is a subcommand of [`ALTER TABLE`](alter-table.html) that can be used to change the [primary key](primary-key.html) of a table.

  When you change a primary key with `ALTER PRIMARY KEY`, the old primary key index becomes a secondary index.
 This helps optimize the performance of queries that still filter on the old primary key column.
+If you do not want the old primary key to become a secondary index, use [`DROP CONSTRAINT`](drop-constraint.html)/[`ADD CONSTRAINT`](add-constraint.html) to change the primary key.

 ## Details

-- You cannot change the primary key of a table that is currently undergoing a primary key change.
+- You cannot change the primary key of a table that is currently undergoing a primary key change, or any other [schema change](online-schema-changes.html).

 - Primary key changes on a table must be in a separate transaction from that table's [`CREATE TABLE`](create-table.html) statement.